CT9296B Foundations of Wesleyan Theology

-- Unit Code & NameCT9296B Foundations of the Wesleyan Holiness Tradition
+- Unit Code & NameCT9296B Foundations of Wesleyan Theology

 It will introduce students to the antecedents of Wesleyan theology - from the early church to Arminius, and from Arminius to Wesley, noting the Eastern Orthodox, Anglican and Pietist influences.

 It will consider the key elements of Wesley's 'Quadrilateral'; the New Testament basis of the central doctrines of Wesley; the setting of Wesleyan theology within ecumenical theological thought, and its developments to the present.

 - DateClasses will be held Monday, Tuesday, Thursday and Friday from 3 to 14 February 9.30am to 3.00pm

 Campus | 100 Maidstone St, Ringwood